EngineerMichael/CPU-Scheduling-Software-Engineering-/README.md

-# Round Robin CPU Cheduling Algorithm
+# Round Robin CPU Scheduling Algorithm

-Name: Denisolt Shakhbulatov - 1073562
+Name: Michael Bonilla - 1023062

-Class: CSCI 330
+CSCI 330

-Professor: Susan Gass

 ## Project Scope

 The goal of the project is implementation of  the Round Robin algorithm with different time quantum in order to demonstrate how much CPU resources can be used and how process will be executed according to different time quantum.